Melbourne's Metropolitan Urban Forest Strategy

 • Associated improvements to sustainability, liveability, and viability of Melbourne provided by the urban forest

 • Enhancement, maintenance and increase of vegetation, with a particular emphasis on native vegetation

 • Ecosystem services supported by an increase in vegetation, and outcomes relating to biodiversity and conservation, and community health, wellbeing and sense of place.

-This has been achieved primarily through a series of workshops designed to identify recommendations and actions for urban vegetation across metropolitan Melbourne.
+This has been achieved primarily through a series of co-design workshops to identify recommendations and actions for urban vegetation across metropolitan Melbourne.

-Following consultation with relevant stakeholders and endorsement of the strategy by local government authorities, Resilient Melbourne anticipates the launch of Living Melbourne in 2019.
+Following consultation with relevant stakeholders and endorsement of the strategy by local government authorities, Resilient Melbourne anticipates the launch of Living Melbourne in mid-2019.